gastonstat/packyourcode/packyourcode.utf8.md

 Sometimes the default displayed output is all you need.
 However, there are occasions in which you need to customize the amount and format of information displayed on the screen when you type in the name of an object.

-Instead of keeping the default printed values, it would be nice to print `penny` and see some output like this:
+Instead of keeping the default printed values, it would be nice to print `penny` and see some _cleaner_ output like this:

 ```
 object "coin"